derrickdemo/actions-demo-python/README.md

 # Example

 <!-- replace-with-date starts -->
-21/09/2021 16:19:50 : 3 Database Admins walked into a NoSQL bar.
+22/09/2021 16:19:57 : 3 Database Admins walked into a NoSQL bar.
 A little while later they walked out because they couldn't find a table.
 <!-- replace-with-date ends -->

 <!-- replace-with-joke starts -->
-A QA engineer walks into a bar.
-Runs into a bar.
-Crawls into a bar.
-Dances into a bar.
-Tiptoes into a bar.
-Rams a bar.
-Jumps into a bar.
+A programmer walks into a bar and orders 1.38 root beers.
+The bartender informs her it's a root beer float.
+She says 'Make it a double!'
 <!-- replace-with-joke ends -->